psrenergy/PSRIO-scripts/docs/expressions.md

 max_generation =  max(total_gerter, total_gerhid);
 ```

-Thermal generation end hydro generation do not directly compare.
-To do so, we first need to aggregate the agents to obtain only one representative agent containing information of generation per block, scenario and stage in each set of data.
-Then, we are able to compare them.
+Thermal and hydro generation are not directly compared.
+To compare them, we first need to aggregate the agents to obtain only one representative agent containing generation per block, scenario, and stage in each data set.
+Then, we can compare them.

 <br/>

-All the above-mentioned binary expressions follow the same rules to define the stages, scenarios, blocks, and agents of the resulting output.
+All the above-mentioned binary expressions follow the same rules to define the resulting output's stages, scenarios, blocks, and agents.

 ### Stages and Scenarios

-If one of the operands has `n` stages, or scenarios, and the other has only `1`, the result will have `n` stages or scenarios.
-In the case the operand on the left, `exp1`, has `n1` stages or scenarios, and operand `exp2`, on the right, has `n2`, the result will have `n3` as the minimum number of stages or scenarios between the two.
-In other words, `n3 = min(n1, n2)`.
-If both operands have `1` stage or scenario, the result will naturally have also `1`.
+If one expression has n stages, and the other has only `1`, the result will have `n` stages.
+If the `exp1` has `n1` stages and `exp2` has `n2`, the resulting expression will have `n3` as the minimum number of stages between the two.
+In other words, `n3 = min{n1, n2}`.
+If both expressions have `1` stage, the result will naturally have also `1`.
+The same rule is applied to the scenarios.
 The table below summarizes the explanation:

 | exp1     | exp2     | exp         |
 |:--------:|:--------:|:-----------:|